moofoo/rjr-core/README.md

 [CODESANDBOX](https://codesandbox.io/s/recursion-example-t2shc?file=/src/App.js);

 If `recursive:true` for a component, the rendering loop will set `elements` on its props equal to the whole elements array from the original config.json.
-It's up to the component to render the JSON with the `Renderer` component.
+It's up to the component to render the JSON with the `Renderer` component (See: [Elements prop](#elements-prop)).

-You can specify the maximum number of times the component will recursively display the elements JSON with the `maxDepth` prop;
+You can specify the maximum number of times the component will recursively render with the `maxDepth` prop;

 And, you can prevent specific components from being rendered during recursion by using the `excludeFromRecursion` prop;